robert-hh/Micropython-Editor/README.md

 **2.8** Support of UTF-8 characters on keyboard input
 - This in implemented for all versions.
 However WiPy does not support it in the lower levels of sys.stdin.

+**2.9** Support for teensy 3.5 and 3.6
+- The only change was to add the teensy names to the platform detection
+- Implement full function set for line-edit by default